martinkero/todoapp/README.md

 Basic todoapp (create/complete/delete) built on a Typescript/Svelte frontend, Kotlin/Ktor backend and PostgreSQL DB.
 Deployed with Docker Compose.

 Other technologies used:
+- Caddy - Serving frontend statically and reverse proxy for backend
 - JetBrains/Exposed (DSL mode) for type-safe SQL and easy table management
 - H2 in-memory DB for testing